TheLovinator1/github-sponsor-discord-notifier/README.md

-# GitHubSponsorToDiscordWebhook
+# github-sponsor-discord-notifier

-Send a webhook to Discord when someone sponsors you
+Send a webhook to Discord when someone sponsors you.